 Optimizing your supply chain to better suit the unique needs of your business is a wise move, and one that leads to higher efficiencies, an improved customer experience, and greater competitive advantage.
-However, many companies face challenges in determining if they would be better off striving for a lean and simplified supply chain or if they should opt for a supply chain that is more flexible and dynamic.
+However, many companies face challenges in determining if they would be better off striving for a lean and simplified supply chain or if they should opt for supply chain flexibility that is more dynamic.

 This is not an easy question to answer, and each company will inevitably reach a different conclusion that is somewhere on the spectrum between the two.
 Most businesses quickly realize that a blend of the two approaches is the best way to go, picking and choosing logistics elements from each supply chain strategy that provide the greatest benefits for their future success.